 In addition, there are time limits on how long you have to file a False Claims Act lawsuit.
 Generally, you must file within six years from the date that the fraud was committed.
 However, there are certain circumstances that will allow you to file within 10 years.
 This is another example of the detailed process when it comes to the federal False Claims Act and, without an experienced lawyer, your case may be dismissed due to a court’s decision on time restraints.

 Understand Which Court is Best for Filing Your Lawsuit

-Whistleblowers are allowed to file a qui tam lawsuit in a number of jurisdictions and you will notice that different courts interpret details of the False Claims Act in different ways.
-When you are deciding which court to file your suit, both you and your attorney will take these decisions into account.
+Whistleblowers are allowed to file a qui tam lawsuit in a number of jurisdictions, and you will notice that different courts interpret details of the False Claims Act in different ways.
+When you are deciding which court to file your suit, both you and your attorney should take these decisions into account.

-Discussing your case in public, or with any one for that matter, and revealing details of your allegations can be detrimental to your lawsuit.
-That means you should not discuss the details of your lawsuit with family, friends, post information about your allegations on social media outlets (like Facebook or a personal blog) or send out tweets about the progress of your case.
+Discussing your case in public, or with anyone for that matter, and revealing details of your allegations can be detrimental to your qui tam lawsuit.
+This means you should not discuss the details of your lawsuit with family or friends, or post information about your allegations on social media.

 Understand What it Means to be a Whistleblower

 When someone makes the decision to come forward with information of fraudulent activity and file a False Claims Act qui tam lawsuit, they take on both personal and professional risks.
 Without a strong resolve and an even stronger legal team to rely on, the process can be extremely stressful.

 You should also be aware that the whistleblower provisions of the False Claims Act provide workplace protection for relators, and sharing in the monetary recovery of a successful action can help to compensate you for the risks taken.
 In addition, you will have the personal satisfaction that you were able to make a difference by putting an end to fraudulent activity against the United States government and the American taxpayers.